 - Assisted in obtaining a defense verdict after a three-week jury trial in Federal District Court on behalf of the founder and shareholder of a special metals processing business against claims by minority shareholder of breach of contract, fraud, breach of fiduciary duty and breaches of Pennsylvania securities laws with asserted damages of $40 million.

 Erin is a former chair of the Allegheny County Bar Association (ACBA) Young Lawyers Division.
-Among other activities, she has served as assistant Secretary-Treasurer of the ACBA Board of Governors, is a member of the ACBA Civil Litigation Council and Political Action Committee and chaired the award winning 2012-2013 Bar Leadership Initiative.
+Among other activities, she has served as assistant Secretary-Treasurer of the ACBA Board of Governors, is a member of the ACBA Civil Litigation Council and chaired the award winning 2012-2013 Bar Leadership Initiative.
 Erin also currently serves on the Pennsylvania Bar Association Young Lawyers Division Executive Council as the Zone 12 (i.e. Allegheny County) Co-chair.

 Erin is actively involved in the community, volunteering as a pro bono attorney for Neighborhood Legal Services Association and serving as coordinator of the firm's Protection From Abuse Program.
 Additionally, Erin is the chair of the Young Professional Advisory Board for the Emmaus Community of Pittsburgh, an organization that provides permanent homes, respite care and advocacy for adults with intellectual disabilities and autism.
 She is appointed as a Young Lawyer Fellow in the Allegheny County Bar Foundation as well as the Pennsylvania Bar Foundation.